Disco Letters That Will Make Your Room Dazzle

 Steps in creating disco letters

 First, download the fonts I have in this post.
-Then print out the letter or letters you want then follow the steps below:
+Then print out the letter or letters you want, and then follow the steps below:

 - Use double-stick tape and tape your letter down